-BAYER, Theophil (Gottlieb) Siegfrid.
-Königsberg 6.1.1694 — St. Petersburg 10.2.1738.
+BAYER, Theophilus (Gottlieb) Siegfried.
+Königsberg 5/6.1.1694 — St. Petersburg 10.2.1738.
 German Orientalist and Historian, from Königsberg, was elected to the Imperial Russian Academy of Sciences and moved to St.Petersburg.
 In Russian his name is variously spelled as Beer, Beèr, and Bajer’.
-Son of a painter, of a German family coming from Hungary.
-Educated at Collegium Fridericianum in Königsberg, and in 1710-15 studied at local university Theology together with classical and Oriental languages.
+Son of painter Johann Friedrich Bayer and Anna Katharina Porath, of a Lutheran German family coming from Hungary.
+Educated at Collegium Fridericianum in Königsberg, in 1710-15 studied at local university Theology together with classical and Oriental languages.
 In 1715 dissertation on an exegetic subject.
-In 1715-17 further studies in Berlin, where he examined Chinese books in the library and learnt Coptic from Lacrôze, then in Halle, where he became acquainted with Francke and started his correspondence with Malabar missionaries, further in Leipzig (Master’s degree in 1717), and again in Berlin.
-Severe illness prevented him from the planned trip to West Europa.
+In 1715-17 further studies at Berlin, where he examined Chinese books in the library and learned Coptic from Lacrôze, then at Halle, where he became acquainted with Francke and started his correspondence with Malabar missionaries, further at Leipzig (Master’s degree in 1717), and again at Berlin.
+Serious illness prevented him from the planned trip to West Europa.

-Publications: diss.
+Publications: Diss.
 Vindiciae verborum Christi ἡλι, ἡλι, λαμα σαβακτανι quorundam oppositae.
 Regiomonte 1716; De diis vialibus Graecorum disputatio.
+46 p.
 Regiom.
-1718; Lucubrationes de inscriptionibus Iudaeorum Graecis et Latinis.
+1718; Lucubrationes de inscriptionibus Iudaeorum Graecis et Lateins.
+30 p.
 Regiom.
 1721; Auszug der älteren Staatsgeschichte zum gebrauche Petri II.
 432 p.
 St.P.
 1728; Historia congregationis cardinalium de propaganda fide, disputatio.
+48 p.
 Regiom.
 1721; De numis Romanis agro Prussico repertis commentarius.
+68 p.
 Lp.
 1722 (in German in Erleuterte Preussen 1, 1724, 417-447); Dissertatio de numo Rhodio in agro Sambiensi reperto.
 Regiom.
 1723; Begebenheiten von Asow, wie selbiges lange vor Christi Geburth von den Griechen erbauet … und wie es endlich von Russland wieder erobert worden.
 242 p.
-St.P. .
+St.P. ; etc.

 – Historia Osrhoëna et Edessena ex numis illustrata.
 362 p.
 St.P.
 1734.